Swifts, Darling Point: Edmund Resch Jr and Arnold Resch: 1929–63

 Associated with Edmund Resch Snr in his business were his two sons Edmund Jr (born 1880) and Arnold Gottfried (born 1881).
 They were educated at the Sydney Church of England Grammar School (Shore School) in North Sydney and Scotch College, Melbourne.
 Edmund Resch Jr married Florence Mabel Bennett in 1927 and they made Swifts their home until they died (Florence in 1959 and Edmund Resch Jr in 1963).
 In September 1925 Arnold Resch, who regularly appeared in the social pages of Sydney's newspapers, was the defendant in a sensational £25,000 "Breach of Promise" legal action against him by Madame Andre Vacher Lauzanne, a so-called French beauty who was the proprietor of "an exclusive Sydney salon".
 This was a highly publicised legal case resulting from the alleged failure to proceed with the matrimonial plans.
 It was reported that the case "was a cause celebre that rocked Sydney and sent the circulations of the evening press soaring to record heights for several weeks".
-The salaciousness of the Lauzanne vs Resch case and the notoriety of the defendant became the subject of a black and white short film which was a huge hit in cinemas.
+The salaciousness of the Lauzanne v Resch case and the notoriety of the defendant became the subject of a black and white short film which was a huge hit in cinemas.
 Following settlement of the Supreme Court of New South Wales legal action, in February 1926 Arnold Resch (then 46 years old) married 21-year-old Tottie (née Dennis) in a private ("doors locked") service at St Marks Church, Darling Point, which was followed by a reception at the Astor apartments in Macquarie Street.
 He subsequently purchased the property of Belhaven in Victoria Road Bellevue Hill.

 In 1929, the Resch brewery was acquired by Tooth & Co Ltd with the issue of £1,250,000 shares to Edmund Resch Jr and Arnold Resch.
-The Reschs gave their 500 former employees a gift of £30,000 to be split amongst them, which was very well received.
+The Reschs gave their 500 former employees a gift of £30,000 to be split among them, which was very well received.
 In August 1929, an unknown assailant (believed to have been a disgruntled Resch's employee opposing the brewery merger) set off dynamite at part of the wall surrounding Swifts.
 The incident attracted widespread press attention, with the Daily Telegraph reporting it as an "Attempt to Blow Up Darling Point Home – Terrific Explosion Tears Hole in Wall Round Edmund Resch's Mansion".